Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 Removing the Earth Engine configuration does not delete Google-managed OAuth credentials.

-Removing Earthdata authentication removes the `urs.earthdata.nasa.gov` entry managed by the package while preserving unrelated netrc entries.
+Removing Earthdata authentication removes the "urs.earthdata.nasa.gov" entry managed by the package while preserving unrelated netrc entries.

 For detailed authentication behaviour, credential storage, credential reuse, and service-specific setup, see [Authentication](authentication.md).

 ---

-## 4. `config`
+## 4. config

-The `config` command displays, modifies, or restores the runtime configuration used by **swot-reservoir-wse**.
+The "config" command displays, modifies, or restores the runtime configuration used by **swot-reservoir-wse**.

 ### Syntax